puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 - How do I install a module?
 - How do I use a module?
 - What about upgrading an existing module?
-- How can I do this all this and more from the command line?
+- How can I do all this and more from the command line?

 {% aside %}